List of coffee drinks: Boiled

-Percolated

-A coffee percolator is a type of pot used to brew coffee by continually cycling the boiling water through the grounds using gravity until the required coffee strength is reached.
-There are stove-top percolators and standalone units which contain a built-in heating element.
-Percolators were popular until the 1970s, when they were widely replaced with other techniques.
-By the mid-1970s, many companies ceased production of percolators.

 Turkish

 Beans for Turkish coffee are ground to a fine powder.
 Turkish coffee is prepared by immersing the coffee grounds in water and heating until it just boils.
 This method produces the maximum amount of foam.
 If the coffee is left to boil longer, less foam remains.
 In Turkey, four degrees of sweetness are used.
 The Turkish terms and approximate amounts are as follows: sade (plain; no sugar), az şekerli (little sugar; half a level teaspoon of sugar), orta şekerli (medium sugar; one level teaspoon), şekerli or çok şekerli (high sugar; two or three teaspoons).
-Before boiling, the coffee and the desired amount of sugar are stirred until all coffee sinks and the sugar is dissolved.
-If the coffee is stirred longer (until the foam forming ir up ti the boiling), less or no foam remains.
+Before boiling, the coffee and the desired amount of sugar are stirred until all the coffee sinks and the sugar is dissolved.
+If the coffee is stirred for longer (up to the boiling point), little or no foam remains.
 The Turkish term for this kind of coffee is köpüksüz (no foam).

-Turkish coffee is an Intangible Cultural Heritage of Turkey confirmed by UNESCO.
+Turkish coffee has been designated an Intangible Cultural Heritage of Turkey by UNESCO.